£100k - £20m

-At MFS, we help our clients ensure that their experience is run smoothly.
-Our process is simple and provides you with a bespoke bridging finance service that is tailor made to suit your financial needs.
-Our loans are designed with only you in mind, fast and flexible, with competitive rates.
+Auction finance allows you the opportunity to find the property that is right for you.
+At MFS, we help our clients ensure that their purchase runs smoothly and meets all the tight deadlines associated with buying at auction.
+Our process is simple and provides you with a bespoke bridging finance service that is tailor-made to suit your financial needs.

-The process of buying at a property auction
+What is the process of buying at a property auction?

 Don’t panic, we’re here to help.

 Here’s a few things to keep in mind when you’re looking at buying property from an auction house:

 Buying at auction can be a great way to get the property you want and a great competitive price, but you can’t just go in blind.
 Invest your free time into researching the type of property you want.
 This way, when you come to looking through auction catalogues, you’ll know what you want and therefore which auction will be worth your time attending.

 Get your finances in place beforehand

 This is the most important aspect.
 Confidence in your financial situation and knowing how much you have available to you, is a great starting place.
 If your finances are in place before the auction, it will decrease the risk of the purchase falling through, an losing your deposit.

 This is where we come in, we’re here to make the purchasing experience simple and smooth.
 Our underwriters will deal with the paperwork, ensure everything is in place and sort out any documents that are needed quickly and efficiently, so that you are able to purchase your property with no financial worries.